Medicare Part C

 - Tests, including blood tests, X-rays, CT Scans and MRIs

 - Emergency room visits

 - The cost of durable home health equipment like oxygen and walkers

-Many Part C Medicare plans also cover preventive care and prescription drugs, some offer dental and vision benefits.
+Many Part C Medicare plans also cover preventive care and prescription drugs; some offer dental and vision benefits.

 You can also get vision and dental coverage through independent insurance.
 However, you can’t have both Medigap and Medicare Advantage at the same time.

 Differences Between Part C Medicare and Original Medicare

 Under Parts A and B, there are no provider networks; so, you can go to any doctor or hospital you want, so long as they accept Medicare.

 If you go to a provider who is not in the network, your claim may not have coverage, or you’ll pay more for the out of network services.